intel/libvpl/examples/tutorials/01_transition/README.md

 ### Goal

-The final step demonstrates the minor change needed to unlock the full range of oneVPL capabilities.
+The final step demonstrates the minor change needed to unlock the full range of Intel® VPL capabilities.
 Upgrading to 2.x API session initialization is recommended but not required.

 The new session initialization has many improvements designed